riparino/pyCaOptics/README.md

 - Original caOptics Tool: [caOptics on GitHub](https://github.com/jsa2/caOptics)

 ## Acknowledgements
-This project is inspired by the original caOptics tool developed by jsa2.
+This project is inspired by the original jsa2/caOptics tool developed by jsa2.
 Special thanks to the original contributors for their work, which laid the foundation for this Python-based implementation.

 ## To-Do
 - Implement Permutation Checks: Extend your analysis to consider how different combinations of users, groups, roles, applications, and conditions interact across multiple policies.